National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 N3C leaders saw the value of enhancing the N3C research capability and developing the governance to enable [privacy-preserving record linkage](https://covid.cd2h.org/PPRL) (PPRL) between N3C data and other data sources.
 PPRL enables linking records across multiple datasets without revealing the identity of the data subject.
-Data contributing organizations willing to participate in this data linkage pilot must execute a separate [Linkage Honest Data Broker Agreement](https://ncats.nih.gov/files/NCATS_LHBA-508.pdf)(LHBA) with NCATS and the Linkage Honest Broker.
+Data-contributing organizations willing to participate in this data linkage pilot must execute a separate [Linkage Honest Data Broker Agreement](https://ncats.nih.gov/files/NCATS_LHBA-508.pdf)(LHBA) with NCATS and the Linkage Honest Broker.
 Again, separating the DTA and LHBA provides the flexibility to contribute data without enrolling in the PPRL.

 A separate [Data Use Agreement](https://ncats.nih.gov/files/NCATS_N3C_Data_Use_Agreement.pdf) (DUA) must be executed between NCATS and signing officials from an institution whose investigators wish to access N3C data.